-- The SB-members of the group "population" are elected a little differently: In the election that is according to 4.1 there is not the national counting of votes, which is mentioned in 4.1.2.a (despite of this, SB-candidates can come from the state of this company). - By a decision of the shareholders' meeting this co-determination is fixed in the statute of the company.
+- The SB-members of the third group are elected a little differently: In the election that is according to 4.1 there is not the national counting of votes, which is mentioned in 4.1.2.a (despite of this, SB-members can come from the state in which the company has its headquarters). - By a decision of the shareholders' meeting this co-determination is fixed in the statute of the company.